The-Bored-Dev/javafixture/README.md

 It also supports any kind of enum, so it will assign a random value of your enum to your object or collection.

-#### Initialise an object
+### Initialise an object

 Java Fixture uses reflection to dynamically initialise objects, it will find a suitable constructor and initialise the object.

 If the existing constructor in your object doesn't set all the fields you need, you will have to set a custom field supplier.

-You don't have to worry about how complex your object it, as the library is able to populate as many levels of nested objects as you may need.
+You don't have to worry about how complex your object is, the library is able to populate as many levels of nested objects as you may need.

 1. Using default populator
     ```java